A Small Molecule Membrane Permeability Calculation¶

 Note

-In the Permeability Analysis Floe tutorial, a pre-generated dataset of tacrine will be analyzed and a floe report will be generated.
-The set of steps needed to analyze any general output from a previously run Permeability Simulation will be presented here.
+This tutorial demonstrates how to perform basic analysis on the data generated by permeability simulation job.
+The set of steps needed to analyze any general output from a previously run will be presented here.

-Locate the Permeability - Analyze Permeability Simulation floe the same way as shown in the Select the Permeability Simulation Floe section and click on the floe to open the Job Form.
+Locate the Permeability - Analyze Permeability Simulation Floe the same way as shown in the Locate the Simulation Floe section and click on the Floe to open the Job Form.

 Here in this plot, one can see the permeability evolution as a function of the WE iteration number.
 Initially, the permeability estimate is 0 since there is no crossing events.
 This is due to the fact that without crossing events, no weight can make it to the target state in the acceptor water compartment on the opposite side of the membrane, which means the rate constant is 0 therefore the permeability is also 0.